 1.5.11 The technical management board or a technical committee may propose a modification of the latter's title and/or scope.
 The modified wording shall be established by the technical committee for approval by the technical management board.

-1.5.12 “Stand-by” – a technical committee or subcommittee is said to be in a “stand-by” status when it has no tasks on its work programme but retains its title, scope and secretariat so that it can be reactivated should a new task be assigned to it.
+1.5.12 “Stand-by” – a committee is said to be in a “stand-by” status when it has no tasks on its work programme but retains its title, scope and secretariat so that it can be reactivated should a new task be assigned to it.

 The decision to put a committee on stand-by or to reactivate it is taken by the technical management board on a proposal from the committee in question.